Privacy Policy

 4. Sources

 We collect personal data about you in a variety of ways.
-As mentioned above, most of your personal data were collected by The Company from your former creditor (i.e. your Bank or other Credit Institutions).
+As mentioned above, most of your personal data we process were collected from your original creditor (i.e. your Bank or other Credit Institution).
 We may also require the collection of additional data directly from you for the purpose of providing our Services.

 Furthermore, we may collect data about you from third parties, such as the Artemis Data Registries, other credit reference agencies as well as public authorities such as the Land Registry, the Registrar of Companies, the Central Bank, or any third party with which you have entered into an agreement to represent you in any proceedings or other aspects which affect your relationship with The Company in any manner.